What is Custom Speech Service?

 Speech recognition systems are composed of several components that work together.
 Two of the most important components are the acoustic model and the language model.

 The acoustic model is a classifier that labels short fragments of audio into one of a number of phonemes, or sound units, in a given language.
-For example, the word “speech” is comprised of four phonemes “s p iy ch”.
+For example, the word “speech” is composed of four phonemes “s p iy ch”.
 These classifications are made on the order of 100 times per second.

 The language model is a probability distribution over sequences of words.
 The language model helps the system decide among sequences of words that sound similar, based on the likelihood of the word sequences themselves.
 For example, “recognize speech” and “wreck a nice beach” sound alike but the first hypothesis is far more likely to occur, and therefore will be assigned a higher score by the language model.